campaign-layer/origin-sdk/README.md

 ##### "provider"

 Returns the provider that has been set via the `setProvider` method.
-If using the Camp SDK React components, this event is emitted when the user selects a provider i the Auth modal.
+If using the Camp SDK React components, this event is emitted when the user selects a provider in the Auth modal.

 ```js
 auth.on("provider", (data) => {